CrazyAmphibian/Osmosis/readme.txt

-	image - a single image display where you can add/remove tags. tags - the screen where you set your filters for images based on tags settings - user prefences such as tag colors or gui scale
+	image - a single image display where you can add/remove tags. tags - the screen where you set your filters for images based on tags settings - user prefences such as tag colors or gui scale implications - allows a combination of tags to add or remove other tags

 why Osmosis?